r0zehnal0vak/_uois/README.md

       - targets: ['slo_exporter:8080']
 ...
 ```
+- __Configuration to endpoints__
+  - __Exposing Metrics__: The metrics are exposed at the <code>/metrics</code> endpoint, allowing Prometheus to scrape them for monitoring purposes.
   - __Prometheus Metrics Setup__: The code sets up Prometheus metrics for monitoring purposes.
 It starts an HTTP server on port 8080 and configures Prometheus instrumentation for FastAPI using the <code>prometheus_fastapi_instrumentator</code> library.
   - __Histogram Definition__: The <code>APOLLO_GQL_HISTOGRAM</code> histogram is defined to measure the time spent processing Apollo GraphQL requests.
 This histogram provides insights into request processing times.
   - __Decorator Usage__: The <code>@APOLLO_GQL_HISTOGRAM.time()</code> decorator is applied to functions that handle Apollo GraphQL requests.
 This decorator measures the execution time of these functions and records it in the defined histogram.
-- __Exposing Metrics__: The metrics are exposed at the <code>/metrics</code> endpoint, allowing Prometheus to scrape them for monitoring purposes.
 - __Modifications to slo_exporter.yaml__: We made specific changes to the <code>slo_exporter.yaml</code> configuration file to include a custom query for monitoring the latency of GraphQL requests.
 By adding the <code>apollo_gql_processing_seconds_bucket</code> query, we enable the SLO Exporter to track and export relevant Service Level Objectives (SLOs) based on this query.
 ```
 ...